gohugoio/hugo/content/en/getting-started/glossary.md

 ### archetype

-A template to create new content.
+A template for new content.
 See [details](/content-management/archetypes/).

 ### argument